mighty-gerbils/gerbil/doc/guide/intro.md

 Here we provide examples and brief documentation for the more interesting of the Gerbil-specific libraries.

-### Optional Libraries

-Note that some standard library modules are not built by default, because they have external library dependencies that may not be present in your system.
-You have to enable them during configuration by using the appropriate `--enable-feature` configuration options.

 ### Additional Syntactic Sugar

 The `:std/sugar` library provides some useful macros that are widely applicable.